praveens-git-bit/Ignite-Lab-2023/Exercise3&4.md

 	![Datawarehouse.](media/task-4.1.warehouse-17.png)

-23. In the progress section of the pipeline, check the **status** of the running pipeline.
+23. In the progress section of the pipeline, check the **status** of the running pipeline in the output section below.

 	![Datawarehouse.](media/task-4.1.warehouse-18.png)